 8 Unexpected Benefits of Online Learning for Leadership Development

-1. Improved Efficiency: With many employees being asked to take on more than ever before, the design of online learning should reflect and respect the value of each learner’s time.
-Without the time and logistics of traveling, online learning offers participants the opportunity to maximize learning in the limited time they have to prioritize development.
+With many employees being asked to take on more than ever before, the design of online learning should reflect and respect the value of each learner’s time.
+Without requiring the time and logistics of traveling, online learning offers participants the opportunity to maximize learning in the limited time they have to prioritize development.

 Additionally, intentional preparation ensures seamless transitions between discussing broad concepts with larger groups to reflection and discussion within smaller groups.
 Logistical shifts that took several minutes to orchestrate in a classroom environment take just seconds to implement online.

-2. Enhanced Psychological Safety: Psychologically safe environments foster a sense of belonging and inclusion and allow people to feel comfortable expressing their ideas and opinions.
-Since online learning environments offer chat capabilities, learners have the option to privately message the facilitator if a personal event arises or if they’re uncomfortable participating in a certain discussion or activity.
+Psychologically safe environments foster a sense of belonging and inclusion and allow people to feel comfortable expressing their ideas and opinions.
+Since virtual classroom environments offer chat capabilities, learners have the option to privately message the facilitator if a personal event arises or if they’re uncomfortable participating in a certain discussion or activity.
 This allows the learner to be able to create boundaries without drawing attention to themselves.